 Machinery and Equipment Exemption

 The Machinery and Equipment (M&E) Exemption allows the University to purchase research-related equipment tax free.
 This exemption may also be used for some installation/support costs related to such equipment that might typically be considered part of building costs.
 For example, special excess-capacity wiring specifically required by the qualifying piece of equipment may also qualify for the M&E exemption.
-For more information, click here or contact your capital projects manager, Chiaka Amadi in the Capital Projects Office or Kyle Richard in the Tax Office.
+For more information, click here or contact your capital projects manager, Chiaka Amadi in the Capital Projects Office or Aris Gempesaw in the Tax Office.